 Advertising in the media

-Start by identifying the publications your clients read, and where appropriate the radio stations that they listen to.
-You can make an educated guess by asking clients themselves.
+Start by identifying the publications your clients read, and where appropriate the radio stations (or podcasts) that they listen to.
+Asking some clients will help you to make an educated guess, or ask for lists from your lawyers.
 Then you will need to contact publishers and broadcasters to get a copy of their 'media pack'.

 Be clear about whether you are aiming at the local market or a wider audience.
 The 'quality' newspapers reach the sort of affluent, elderly demographic that many private client solicitors are after, but would be an extremely expensive way to target your local community.

 Timing and placement are key to getting your ads seen by as many people as possible, so it is important that you know when your audience are most receptive.
-Ideally you want the minimum of clutter from other ads.
+Ideally you want minimal clutter from other ads.

 Divorce lawyers often find they get better results from advertising in January and February as research has shown a spike in the rise of divorce instructions in the first couple of months of the year.
 Likewise, research has shown that conveyancers may want to advertise more in spring and early summer.
 Advertising tied to changes in the law may be most effective when interest is at its highest, for example when a law is first proposed, or as implementation dates for legislation changes approach.